cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 # Introduction

-To get the most out of this guide, you should know lernOS on which this guide is based.
-The most important thing in a sketch note:
+To really profit the most from this guide, you should know the basics of lernOS.
+We based this guide on the original lernOS guides by Simon.
+The essence of lernOS is captured in the following Sketchnote:

 ![LernOS in a nutshell by Karl Damke CC-BY](sketchnotes/lernos_in_a_nutshell.png)

-If you want to know more, you can read all about lernOS [at Cogneon](https://cogneon.github.io/lernos-core/), download the guide or listen to [this podcast](https://colearn.de/clp066-aufzeichnung-cl-sprint-12-4-2019-die-kunst-des-selbstgesteuerten-lebenslangen-lernens/) with lernOS mastermind Simon Dückert.
+If you want to know more, you can dive into lernOS at the [Cogneon website](https://cogneon.github.io/lernos-core/), download the guides or listen to [this podcast](https://colearn.de/clp066-aufzeichnung-cl-sprint-12-4-2019-die-kunst-des-selbstgesteuerten-lebenslangen-lernens/) (in German) with lernOS mastermind Simon Dückert himself.
 In the lernOS Sketchnote Guide we will refer to certain content from the lernOS Guide or further resources in some places.
-But don't stress yourself and concentrate on the contents and methods that are immediately important for you - so you still have something left for the next sprints. ;)
+But don't stress yourself and concentrate only on what's important to you.
+That way, you'll still have something left for the following sprints. ;)

-**Why a Sketchnote Learning Path?
+**Why a Sketchnote Learning Path?**

-Of course, practice makes perfect and sketch notes are different for everyone.
+The current world, mainly in a business context, is often described using the acronym [VUCA](https://en.wikipedia.org/wiki/Volatility,_uncertainty,_complexity_and_ambiguity), volatile, uncertain, complex and ambigous.
+Sketchnotes, also known as visual notes, can be used as a super helpful tool.
+They can be utilized to structure complex information and foster comprehension.
+They can also support learning something new or create the literal common picture in your project team.

-But what always helps to get better is motivation, constructive feedback and access to good resources on the subject.
-Therefore we have developed the lernOS Sketchnote Learning Path.
-It contains
+Therefor, we create the lernOS Sketchnote Learning Path.
+It consists of

-a) an introduction to sketching & knowledge of material and basics (chapter 4)
+a) an introduction to sketchnoting, its basic materials and elements (chapter 4)

-b) 23 Katas (exercises) on the most important areas of sketching (Chapter 5)
+b) 23 Katas (exercises) striving to improve the most important qualities of Sketchnotes (Chapter 5)

-(c) to provide resources for learning, networking and inspiration
+(c) a [brobdingnagian](https://en.wikipedia.org/wiki/Brobdingnag) list of resources for learning, networking and as a source of inspiration

-The learning path works for all "levels", no matter if you have been sketching for 5 minutes or 5 years.
-If you are at the very beginning, chapter 4 will surely help you to get started.
+The learning path works for all "levels", no matter if you sketchnote since 5 minutes or 5 years.
+If you are at the very beginning, chapter 4 will kickstart your Sketchnoting capabilities.

 # Basics

-No practice without a little theory.
-In the following chapter we will discuss the basics of sketching.
+Theory is base for everything practical, isn't it?
+So, in the following chapter we are discussing the basics of Sketchnoting.

-## What are sketch notes?
+## What are Sketchnotes?

-"*Sketch notes are visual notes consisting of a mixture of handwriting, drawings, hand-drawn typography, shapes, and graphic elements such as arrows, boxes & lines. "* *- Mike Rohde, author of the * [*Sketchnote Handbook*](http://rohdesign.com/) *and "inventor" of the term sketchnote.
+"*Sketchnotes are visual notes consisting of a mixture of handwriting, drawings, hand-drawn typography, shapes, and graphic elements such as arrows, boxes & lines. "* *- Mike Rohde, author of the * [*Sketchnote Handbook*](http://rohdesign.com/) *and "inventor" of the term sketchnote.

 *"Sketchnotes is scribbling while you take notes "* *- Kevin Thorn,* [*Nuggethead*](http://nuggethead.net/2013/01/what-are-sketch-notes/)

 ![What are Sketchnotes - by @BartschatLars, CC BY 4.0](sketchnotes/lernos_why.png){#mid .center height=400}

-Who hasn't painted, drawn and above all scribbled on all surfaces as a child?
+Who hasn't doodled, drawn and scribbled on every nearly even surface as a kid?
 Doodling is a super-easy way to understand and share information.
 Sunni Brown describes this very impressively in her TED talk "[Doodlers, unite!](https://www.ted.com/talks/sunni_brown?share=11cb8401a9&language=en#t-29444)".
-In her book "The Doodle Revolution", Sunni shows how sketching information can motivate innovation and creative thinking by being succinct, concise and easy to understand.
+In her book "The Doodle Revolution", Sunni shows how sketching information can foster innovative and creative thinking by being succinct, concise and easy to understand.

 Historically, we humans are visual beings.
 We have been using images for more than (20,000 years)[https://journal.lib.uoguelph.ca/index.php/perj/article/view/3137], the oldest cave paintings are even older.
-They are partly dated to more than (35.000 years)[https://de.wikipedia.org/wiki/H%C3%B6hlenmalerei].
+They are partly dated to more than (35.000 years)[https://en.wikipedia.org/wiki/Cave_painting].

-From a scientific point of view, sketch notes are supported by the "[Dual Encoding Theory](https://en.wikipedia.org/wiki/Dual-coding_theory)".
-This theory describes that information that is encoded and stored twice, i.e. in our case as text and image, is more strongly anchored.
-They can later be remembered more quickly and accurately than "simple" text notes.
-The use of pen and paper, or even digital stylus and tablet, has immense advantages over, for example, typing on a laptop in a lecture or a meeting. (see article by [Oppenheimer and Mueller](https://journals.sagepub.com/doi/10.1177/0956797614524581)) The Sketchnoter's deep understanding of concepts and ideas is therefore much easier and quicker to grasp than the "clerk" who puts everything down on paper word for word or hacks it into his notebook.
+From a scientific point of view, Sketchnotes are supported by the "[Dual Encoding Theory](https://en.wikipedia.org/wiki/Dual-coding_theory)".
+This theory describes how information that is encoded and stored twice, i.e. in our case as text and image, is more strongly anchored.
+These information or data can later be remembered more quickly and accurately than those anchored by the use of "simple" text notes.
+The use of pen and paper, or even digital stylus and tablet, has immense advantages over, for example, typing on a laptop in a lecture or a meeting. (see article by [Oppenheimer and Mueller](https://journals.sagepub.com/doi/10.1177/0956797614524581)) The Sketchnoter's therefore is able to create a deep understanding of concepts and ideas much easier and quicker than the "clerk" who puts everything down on paper word for word or hacks it into his laptop computer.

-Perhaps this is because when scribbling and sketching, a constructive process takes place in the brain.
-We have to assemble the various elements like Lego bricks and integrate and organize our knowledge so that there is no total chaos on the paper.
-As Hazel Messenger further writes in her article "[Drawing Out Ideas](http://creativeapproachestoresearch.net/wp-content/uploads/CAR9_1_Messenger.pdf)", the connection of feeling, feeling, thinking and doing also generates new knowledge, i.e. is constructed from all these components.
+Perhaps this is because when we are scribbling and sketching, a constructive process takes place in our brain.
+We have to assemble the various elements like Lego bricks to integrate and organize our knowledge to avoid creating total chaos on the paper.
+As Hazel Messenger further discusses in her article "[Drawing Out Ideas](http://creativeapproachestoresearch.net/wp-content/uploads/CAR9_1_Messenger.pdf)", the connection of experiencing by feeling, thinking and doing also generates new knowledge, which is constructed from all these components.

-Simply to the point: Images, especially in combination with text, are simply superior to pure text.
-Literature speaks of the [Picture Superiority Effect](https://psycnet.apa.org/record/2011-13423-001).
+Simply on point: Images, especially in combination with text, are vastly superior to pure text.
+Scientific literature knows this as the aptly named [Picture Superiority Effect](https://psycnet.apa.org/record/2011-13423-001).

-If this is too complex and text-heavy for you, we have created a sketch note for you:
+If this is too complex and text-heavy for you, we created a Sketchnote for you:

 ![Sketchnotes - An Academic Approach by @BartschatLars, CC BY 4.0](sketchnotes/sketchnotes_science.png){#mid .center height=500}

-## What can I do with sketch notes?
+## What can I do with Sketchnotes?

-You can sketch practically anything.
+You can sketchnote anything, literally.
 Here are just a few examples:

 - Recipes
-- lawsuits
+- Processes
-- organizations
+- Organizational structures
-- tales
+- Stories
-- marketing plans
+- Marketing campaings
-- business models
+- Business models
-- university lectures
+- University lectures
-- maths lesson
+- Maths lesson
 - Sermons in the Church
-- relationship maps
+- Relationship maps
-- plays
+- Plays
-- book contents
+- Book contents

-So you can do sketch notes:
+So you can use Sketchnotes to:

 - Sketch solutions to problems
 - Find ideas